mdominijanni/inferno/README.md

 ## About
 Inferno is an extensible library for simulating spiking neural networks.
 It is built on top of [PyTorch](https://github.com/pytorch/pytorch) and is designed with machine learning practitioners in mind.
 This project is still an early release and features may be subject to change.

+*Note: This package is not yet complete.
+Expect a full public release soon.*

 ## Installation
 ### Pip
 #### With PyTorch 2.3.1 (CPU Only)